 - Make use of free content on Globe Player, Shakespeare’s Globe’s online platform, which also offers recordings of its productions for a small fee.

 - Watch a series of online performances with eight different artists ranging from contemporary dance to comedy in Oracles in Sepia.
 Various dates

 Go online for your theatre fix and watch In Search of a White Identity, part of the new season of on demand theatre from The Actors Centre.
 27 Nov-6 Dec

 Paid-for live streamed performances

-- Stream Royal Opera House shows such as Carmen and Macbeth as part of its #OurHouseToYourHouse series (from £2.50).
+- Stream Royal Opera House shows such as Carmen and Macbeth, and The Royal Ballet: Back on Stage as part of the #OurHouseToYourHouse series (from £2.50).
 Various dates

 Online classes and workshops